God harden Pharaoh’s heart; but was it by predestination?

-Read the following passage in isolation and it is easy to see how the the doctrine of predestination without man’s conduct of life taken into consideration was developed:
+Read the following passages in isolation and it is easy to see how the the doctrine of predestination without man’s conduct of life taken into consideration was developed:

 Then Paul continues…

 “Let us reason together”, invites the Lord (Isa 1:18).
 Scripture must be reasonable, or else how can we justifiably obey it?
 I will explain this text in its context later.
-But first, I need to arm you with some foundational principles to help you understand the passage; and then ask some pertinent questions which you will then see are difficult for predestinarians to answer reasonably, and according to scripture.
+But first, here are some pertinent questions to foundational principles to help you understand the passage, but which are difficult for predestinarians to answer reasonably, and according to scripture.

 Some foundational principles